 These next two rules are for taking a valid passport photo, which can apparently be a somewhat difficult feat to accomplish.
 “Photos that do not meet our requirements are the number one reason applications are removed from standard processing,” Brosnahan told me.
 “We want to avoid delays as much as you do.”

 The newest major change to passport rules is that glasses are no longer permitted in your photo.
-The rule took effect in November 2016, and of course also applies to sunglasses.
-Other passport rules for your photo include its size, lighting, and that the backdrop be white or off-white.
+The rule took effect in November 2016, and of course, also applies to sunglasses.
+Other passport rules for your photo include its size, lighting, and that the backdrop is white or off-white.
 Check all the rules for taking a valid passport photo here.

 Smile, But Not Too Much

 Yes, you can smile in your passport photo—just not too big.
 Passport rules for photos dictate that your face have “a neutral expression or a natural smile, with both eyes open.”

 “Contrary to popular belief, we don’t have a rule against smiling!”
 Brosnahan says.
 “We’re just looking for a natural expression with both eyes open, with a full front view of the face, that realistically depicts the passport holder.”